-- A series of 5 animated pictures launched March 12, 2022 on Nifty Gateway,
+A collection of five animated artworks was launched on March 12, 2022, on Nifty Gateway.

 Where can you buy NFTs by Bryan Brinkman?

-Now NFTs are available only on the secondary market, namely on such marketplaces as OpenSea, NiftyGateway, SuperRare, ArtBlocks, Async, Rarible and others.
-In addition, you can follow the future updates on the artist’s latest releases and announcements by following their Twitter account.
+Currently, NFTs are exclusively accessible on the secondary market, primarily through platforms like OpenSea, NiftyGateway, SuperRare, ArtBlocks, Async, Rarible and more.
+Additionally, you can stay updated on the artist’s latest releases and announcements by following their Twitter account.